218kms ❖ 6647m ❖ 3 Nights/4 Days ❖ From 1150€

-Food for thought - these roads are extremely popular with the Swiss, Germans, Dutch, Swedes and anybody else from Northern Europe heading south to Italy.
+Food for thought - these roads are extremely popular with Germans, Dutch, Swedes and anybody else from Northern Europe heading south to Italy.
 The roads are full of cars, camper vans and motorcycles, so your trip timing is key.
 Words of advice, never ride here on a weekend and avoid July and August if you can.
 It’s motorcycle hell.

 Day 1: We start off by riding from Andermatt to the Furka Pass (2431m), then descending on some great asphalt and beautiful overhanging switchbacks down to Gletch.
 Next up, the short climb to the Grimsel Pass and the summit next to the Totensee at 2165m.
 Descend 27kms down to Innertkirchen and a well deserved lunch, then start the massive climb to the summit of the amazing Susten Pass at 2224m.
 One of the best downhills from here all the way to Wassen where your ride ends.
 Those of you who want a little more can climb to Göschenen and take the train to Andermatt.
 110kms and 3310m.

 There is a five year construction project underway from Göschenen to Andermatt in the area called the Schöllenenschluct and Teufelsbrücke, hence bikes are not allowed on the roadway until 2019.
 Take the train or our van to Andermatt for a rewarding beer after an outstanding day riding one of the world’s best loops!.